How Effective Is Emergency Contraception?

 Who Should Not Use ECPs?

 Plan B One-Step will not affect an existing pregnancy or cause harm to a fetus.
-Ella should not be used by women who are already pregnant or suspected to be pregnant.
+Ella should not be used by women who are already pregnant or may be pregnant.
 The risk to a human fetus is unknown.
 Animal studies have demonstrated risk of fetal loss.
-Also, women who have had clotting disorders or deep venous thrombosis (DVT) should not use Plan B.
+Also, women who have had clotting disorders or deep venous thrombosis (DVT) should not use Plan B One-Step.

 Are There Any Side Effects Associated With Emergency Contraception Pills?